Balance Hormones Without Drugs

-From the article Fertility Awareness, Food, and Night-Lighting by Katie Singer: ”The hypothalamus gland, also located in the brain, is richly supplied with melatonin receptors.
+From the article Fertility Awareness, Food, and Night-Lighting by Katie Singer: “The hypothalamus gland, also located in the brain, is richly supplied with melatonin receptors.
 This gland regulates your body’s overall homeostasis, including things like blood pressure, emotions, temperature, and the endocrine (hormonal) system.
-Hormones secreted by the hypothalamus stimulate the anterior pituitary gland to secrete its hormones; and these, in turn, stimulate the thyroid gland, the adrenals and the ovaries to secrete yet other hormones.
+Hormones secreted by the hypothalamus stimulate the anterior pituitary gland to secrete its hormones; and these, in turn, stimulate the thyroid gland, the adrenals, and the ovaries to secrete yet other hormones.
 The ovaries (and the testicles) are also thought to contain melatonin receptors.”
 1

 You can see how melatonin production–and thereby sleeping in darkness or with light–can affect the whole body’s functioning, including the menstrual cycle: if the hypothalamus doesn’t receive sufficient melatonin, its ability to regulate the hormonal system will be impaired.”
-Read the full article here.

-If you want to sync your cycle with the moon cycle, try the following.
+Part of the Arvigo Techniques of Maya Abdominal Therapy® fertility protocol established by Dr. Rosita Arvigo recommends sleeping in the dark all month long except for the three days around ovulation to help balance hormones and sync your cycle with the moon cycle.
 During the time of the full moon let the moonlight in by opening the drapes, or add a small nightlight to produce the effects of the moon.
-The rest of the month, sleep in complete darkness and limit night time lighting after the sun goes down.
-Often what happens is that the body will sync it’s rhythm with the moons rhythm.
-Louise Lacey wrote about the connection between the moon and the menstrual cycle in her book Lunaception.
+The rest of the month, sleep in complete darkness and limit nighttime white/blue lighting after the sun goes down.

-Here is another excerpt from Fertility Awareness, Food, and Night-Lighting by Katie Singer: “Other clinical researchers have also found that sleeping in the absence of light (introducing it for a few days each cycle, or sleeping only in the absence of light) can help women in a variety of situations to strengthen their cycles.
+Here’s another excerpt from Fertility Awareness, Food, and Night-Lighting by Katie Singer: “Other clinical researchers have also found that sleeping in the absence of light (introducing it for a few days each cycle, or sleeping only in the absence of light) can help women in a variety of situations to strengthen their cycles.

 • Women with anovulatory cycles have become ovulatory.